aldenbernsteinn/CY.AI/README.md

 * this entire step is optional

-* IF you changed the model name in your yaml file please navigate to the following part of the python code (line 436 defaulted):
+* IF you changed the model name in your yaml. file please navigate to the following part of the python code (line 436 defaulted):

 if __name__ == "__main__":
     model = "GeneralAI"  # Replace with the specific model name..